ericPantarotto/react_completeGuide/_notes/notes.md

 - componentDidUpdate() ~useEffect(...,[val]) with dependency
 - componentWillUnmount() ~cleanup function of useEffect()
 - render()

+### Lifecycle Methods In Action

+using `componentDidUpdate`, this method will be called automatically by *React* whenever this component is re-evaluated because it's state changed, for example,  also shows you how nice `useEffect` is.

+It's very short and by specifying the dependencies, we don't have to add an if check inside of it.

+Let's say our dummy users are loaded from a server from a database.
+So we're sending an HTTP request.

+Hence we can't use `componentDidUpdate` in this scenario because I don't wanna fetch the users over and over again.
+Instead, we wanna fetch the users when this component is rendered for the first time, and that is something we would typically do with `componentDidMount`.

+`ComponentDidMount` will only run once when the component initially was rendered for the first time.
+If then the component is updated thereafter, `componentDidMount` will not execute, instead, `componentDidUpdate` will execute.
 <!---
 [comment]: it works with text, you can rename it how you want